ratibor78/cloudgate/README.md

 ### Dependencies

 1) EC2 instance in public subnet of your VPC with Linux
-2) OpenVPN server installed on this EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)
+2) OpenVPN server installed on the EC2 with [openvpn-install.sh ](https://github.com/angristan/openvpn-install)

 ### Important
 **Cloudgate** was created for use with an OpenVPN server installed by openvpn-install.sh script, so some path was hardcoded into the code, mind this if you